-If the Crown prosecutor says they'll:
+If the prosecutor says they'll:

-- o proceed "by indictment," - o ask for a sentence that includes jail, or - o ask for a sentence that will have other serious consequences for you, immediately ask the judge to adjourn (postpone) your case so you can get legal help.
+- o proceed "by indictment," - o ask for a sentence that includes jail, or - ask for a sentence that will have other serious consequences for you, immediately ask the judge to adjourn (postpone) your case so you can get legal help.

-If the prosecutor proceeds "by indictment" (or is asking for a jail sentence), you'll usually have a better chance of getting legal aid - so be sure you understand how the prosecutor will proceed.
-Legal Aid BC may change its decision to not cover your case.
+If the prosecutor proceeds "by indictment," you'll usually have a better chance of getting legal aid - so be sure you understand how the prosecutor will proceed.
+Legal Aid BC might change its decision to not cover your case.